walles/batterylogger/README.md

 TODO Before Releasing to the Public
 -----------------------------------
-* Remove the Settings thing.
+* Find out why the simulator doesn't show any data.

-* Make sure the Y axis has units
+* Make sure the Y axis has units.

 TODO Misc